johto89/OSEP-Tools-v2/README.md

 A marriage between [Octoberfest/OSEP-Tools](https://github.com/Octoberfest7/OSEP-Tools) and [chvancooten/OSEP-Code-Snippets](https://github.com/chvancooten/OSEP-Code-Snippets).
 Thanks to those guys for putting in the real work.

 I made some changes to the repos obviously.
 The easiest way to see what I've done is check the commits and my [Changelog](#osep-tools-v2-changelog) section below.
-Basically what I did was just rewrite/reformat the documentation for the tools, and fix some things here and there.
+I rewrote/reformatted the documentation for the tools, fixed some things here and there, and added some decent functionality on top of the old projects.

-Alot of my focus has been on adding to the shellcode loading C#/PS projects, and Misc things.
+Alot of my focus has been on adding to the shellcode loading C#/PS projects, AppLocker bypasses, and Misc things.
 I included most of OSEP-Tools, and a few projects from OSEP-Code-Snippets that weren't covered already.
+Keep in mind the projects here are mostly to give you a starting point from which you can expand and upgrade your own versions of the tools.

 Below is a small table of contents, some notes, my changelog, and then the disclaimer from the OG OSEP-Tools repo author.